Embedding Ontologies via Incorporating Extensional and Intensional Knowledge: Task Definition

 \section{Task Definition}

 In this section, we formulate the task.
 At first, we introduce some preliminaries about the ontology.

-\textbf{Ontology.} Due to differences in logical constraints and conceptual relations, ontologies have varying expressivity, such as DL-Lite \cite{dl-lite} and $\mathcal{EL}$ \cite{el}.
-In this work, following \cite{3, 4}, we focus on a simple and widely used ontology where there is only one kind of relation, i.e., \textit{SubClassOf}, between atomic concepts.
+\textbf{Ontology.} Based on the problem formulation in \cite{3} \cite{4}, we incorporate considerations for literals and descriptions.
+We consider the relation between concepts (i.e., \textit{SubClassOf}), the relation between concepts and intances (i.e., \textit{InstanceOf}), and the relations between instances (for convinience, we call them instance relations), and textual descriptions in ontologies.
 Ontology is simply formalized as $ O = \{ C,I,R,T,L \} $. $C$ and $I$ denote the sets of concepts and instances respectively.
 Relation set $R$ is categorized into three types as $R = \{r_e, r_c\} \cup R_l$, where $r_e$ and $r_c$ denote \textit{InstanceOf} relation and \textit{SubClassOf} relation respectively, and $R_l$ is the relation set containing instance relations.
 The triple set $T$ is divided into three disjoint subsets: \textit{Relational} triple set $T_l = \{(i_m,r_l,i_n) \mid i_m,i_n \in I,r_l \in R_l\} $, \textit{SubClassOf} triple set $T_c = \{(c_m,r_c,c_n) \mid c_m,c_n\in C \}$ and \textit{InstanceOf} triple set $T_e =\{(i,r_e,c) \mid i \in I, c\in C \}$. $L$ denotes the set of existing descriptions about certain concepts in ontology.

 Typically, an ontology contains two components, intensional knowledge (also called terminological knowledge) and extensional knowledge (also called assertional knowledge), where terminological knowledge contains concepts (eg. \textit{Person}, \textit{Pet}, \textit{Animal}) and their relationships (eg. \textit{Pet SubClassOf Animal}) and assertional knowledge contains instances (eg. \textit{John}, \textit{Fido}), concepts, class assertion (eg. \textit{John InstanceOf Person}, \textit{Fido InstanceOf Pet}) and property assertions (eg. \textit{John hasPet Fido}).